 In addition to his work as an architect, Ian has taught design studios in the Interior design department at Cornish College of the Arts, and currently serves as a board member for Arcade Magazine.

-Best Practice Architecture and Design, Seattle, WA, US, Principal
+Best Practice Architecture, Seattle, WA, US, Principal

 Domestic Architecture, Seattle, WA, US, Principal